Arab conquest of Egypt: Conquest of Alexandria

 He then returned to Alexandria and reported the terms of this humiliating treaty to Theodore and Constantine, convincing them that it was necessary and telling them to report it to the Emperor Heraclonas, who ratified it in what may had been his last act as Emperor, as he was deposed in November.
 The local populace was not informed of it until an Arab army approached Alexandria to receive the tribute, and the Byzantine generals told the people not to resist.
 Realising what had happened, a furious mob attempted to stone Cyrus, but he said to them "I have made this treaty in order to save you and your children" and wept before them, which calmed the riot down.
 The first installment of tribute was paid on 10 December 641, sealing the surrender of Alexandria.

 The Attarine Mosque in Alexandria was originally a church but was converted to a mosque after the surrender of Alexandria.

-After the siege was over, Cyrus negotiated with 'Amr to allow the Egyptians who had taken refuge in Alexandria during the war to return to their lands, but he apparently did not allow them to do so.
-Towns along the northern coast of the Nile Delta remained outside Muslim control for some more years; 'Amr evidently did not consider them a priority.
+After the siege was over, Cyrus negotiated with Amr to allow the Egyptians who had taken refuge in Alexandria during the war to return to their lands, but he apparently did not allow them to do so.
+Towns along the northern coast of the Nile Delta remained outside Muslim control for some more years; Amr evidently did not consider them a priority.
 He began building his new capital, Fustat, just outside Babylon.
 Of Egypt's five Byzantine prefects, three (Menas, Prefect of Lower Egypt, Sinôdâ or Sanutius, Prefect of the Rîf, and Philoxenus, Prefect of Arcadia Aegypti) converted to Islam to retain their positions, and the other two were replaced by Muslims.
-'Amr and these Muslim governors forced the Christians to work for them, and made them dig a canal from the Nile to the Red Sea.
+Amr and these Muslim governors forced the Christians to work for them, and made them dig a canal from the Nile to the Red Sea.

 Cyrus fell into depression and died on Holy Thursday, March 21, 642.
-Theodore was appointed governor of Egypt after Cyrus' death, and arranged the withdrawal of Byzantine forces from Alexandria.
-On September 17, 642, Theodore left Egypt and set sail for Cyprus with the last Roman troops.
-Then on September 29, the 11 months of armistice ended, and 'Amr marched at the head of his Arab army into Alexandria, thus marking the end of Roman Egypt after 671 years.
+Theodore arranged the withdrawal of Byzantine forces from Alexandria.
+On September 17, 642, he left Egypt and set sail for Cyprus with the last Roman troops.
+Then on September 29, the 11 months of armistice ended, and Amr marched at the head of his Arab army into Alexandria, thus marking the end of Roman Egypt after 671 years.